Ka-Zar (Kevin Plunder): Fictional character biography

 Shanna and Ka-Zar find Skrulls mining the rare metal vibranium in the Savage Land.
 Soon afterward as part of the Secret Invasion storyline, a Skrull ship crashes in the Savage Land releasing earlier versions of modern superheroes (who claim to be the originals replaced by Skrulls for some time), and who have escaped.
 Shanna and Ka-Zar soon learn, however, that these are simply more Skrulls in disguise.
 Spider-Man soon encounters Ka-Zar, Shanna, Zabu, and some of the natives accusing them of being Skrulls.
 Just then, the Captain America from the ship attacked thinking the same for Spider-Man.
-Ka-Zar, Shanna, and Zabu help Spider-Man fight the Captain America from the ship until he is hit by a dart that causes him to regress to a Skrull named Pitt'o Nili, who is killed by Shanna while still believing himself to be Captain America due to the extensive mind conditioning carried out on him.
-He then later goes with the rest of the Avengers to New York City to help them fight off the Skrull invasion while Shanna stays behind with Zabu to fight off anymore Skrulls left in the Savage Land.
-Ka-Zar later meets Reptil when he and Tigra have rescued Moon-Boy.
-After reuniting Moon-Boy with Devil Dinosaur, Ka-Zar tells Reptil that he will help him find his parents.
-Ka-Zar and Shanna later encounter the return of the Ethereals and end up fighting them when it comes to the Ethereals wanting the tribes of the Savage Land to be united with them.
-He later teams with Skaar to protect the Savage Land from outside forces.
+Ka-Zar, Shanna, and Zabu help Spider-Man fight Captain America until Captain America is hit by a dart, revealing him to be a Skrull imposter.

 Ka-Zar later appears as a member of the Agents of Wakanda.

-During "The War of the Realms" storyline, Ka-Zar picks up Gorilla-Man from the Wundagore Zoo in Transia, who was discussing with Ursa Major about an undercover operation he is running for Black Panther, and takes him to Avengers Mountain.
-Ka-Zar and Gorilla Man are then seen inside Roxxon's secret base in Antarctica, fighting the company's Berserkers alongside Blade.